zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 <p class="caption">Figure 4: Current look</p>
 </div>

-So this is a simple story about my website evolution.
+This is a simple story about my website evolution.
 Throughout the whole process, I've encountered so many issues and
 I understand that it is a long way from knowing `rmarkdown` to having a beautiful website built.
-Therefore, I decide to layout all the information and resources I saved in the process and I hope these resources could provide a **roadmap** for those who want to build website by yourself but do not have luxuries in time to search them all.
-I wihs by reviewing this blog post, readers could can cut the corners and get straight to the information you need so that save some of your time could be saved for more meaningful things.
+Therefore, I decide to layout all the information and resources I collected in the process and I hope these resources could provide a **roadmap** for those who want to build website by yourself but do not have luxuries in time to search them all.
+I wish by reviewing this blog post, readers could can cut the corners and get straight to the information you need so that save some of your time could be saved for more meaningful things.

 # Prerequisite